prashanthb0904-eng/Ticket-Resolution-Time-Analysis/README.md

 The issue is not tier inconsistency — the issue is overall SLA compliance weakness.

-# 📉 Survival Curve Business Interpretation
+# 📉 Survival Curve Interpretation

 Early Sharp Drop:
 → Many tickets resolved quickly.